Jack-O-Wood/jack-o-wood.github.io/projects.md

 <tbody>
 <tr>
 <td><strong>Legislative Contagion</strong></td>
 <td>Tracking the diffusion of authoritarian legislation through natural language processing.
-An NLP pipeline that detects when legislative language originating in one jurisdiction — such as authoritarian regimes or politically polarized US states — is adopted, adapted, or echoed in others, mapping the cross-border networks of originators, amplifiers, and adopters of restrictive policy language.</td>
+An NLP pipeline that detects when legislative language originating in one jurisdiction (such as authoritarian regimes or politically polarized US states) is adopted, adapted, or echoed in others, mapping the cross-border networks of originators, amplifiers, and adopters of restrictive policy language.</td>
 <td>Python, NLP</td>
 </tr>
 </tbody>